 To review job queue entries

-The following table describes some job queue entries included in Tinx Connector.
+The following table describes the job queue entries included in Tinx Connector in the default mapping.
 TINX NAS Inbound Mgt and TINX NAS Outbound Mgt are the two primary job queues.
 Other job queues can be scheduled to optimize performance and data maintenance.

 The job queue status is one of the most common causes of communication issues between Business Central and webshops.
 This is why verifying the job queue status is the first step in any troubleshooting scenario.
 For more information, see Step 1: Check the job queue status.

 Set up email notifications to react quickly when there are issues with job queues.
+You can configure a new notification in Tinx Connector.
+Alternatively, use Business Central notifications.
 For more information, see Get notified when a job queue entry fails.

 Job queue configuration guidelines